 - glutinosa: sticky, the young leaves and stems

-- Oregon State Univ. campus: on both sides of the short service road leading to Pharmacy and Furman Hall.
+- Oregon State Univ. campus: \on short service road leading to Pharmacy and Furman Hall.